bahodge/icewind-dale/quests/find Nass Lantomir's wizard friends.md

 [[Vellen Harpelle]] needs bodies to "bolster her ranks".
 We suggest killing all of the [[kobold]]s in the mine and using mine carts to transport the bodies.
 We clear out the mine and deliver a body of a tentacled monster to [[Vellen Harpelle]].

 We meet [[Avarice]] and show her the [[Netherese]] partial song music sheet.
 She says she could use it to triangulate the direction of the [[Netherese]].
 She uses the music sheet to triangulate the [[Netherese]] city.

+---
+We find that [[Dazzan]] is slotted to be publicly executed.
+We reach the town and see that [[Dazzan]] burned at the stake by [[Captain Imdra Arlaggath]].
+We think that he was wrongfully accused and killed.

+We learn that [[Dazzan]] said he found a strange structure in the ice.
+It sounds like it might have been [[Netherese]].
+He apparently came back with some people who he'd paid to go out into the tundra where he found a tower buried halfway into the snow.